 - Mix flour, sugar and baking powder in a large mixing bowl.
 In another large bowl mix eggs and egg yolks together.
-Add vanilla, almond flavoring and 1 ¼ cup of the nuts and the zest to the eggs.
+Add vanilla, almond flavoring, 1 ¼ cup of the nuts, cranberries, and the zest to the eggs.

 - Gradually add the dry mixture to the wet mixture, stirring until just barely blended.
 You will have to use your hands and perhaps add another egg or you can use some of the reserved egg whites if the mixture is too sticky to form.